 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers.
 This new standard will replace most of the existing revenue recognition guidance in U.S. GAAP when it becomes effective and permits the use of either the retrospective or cumulative effect transition method.
-The new standard, as amended, becomes effective for the Company in the first quarter of fiscal year 2018, but allows the Company to adopt the standard one year earlier if it so chooses.
-The Company currently plans to adopt this accounting standard in the first quarter of fiscal year 2018.
+The new standard, as amended, becomes effective for the Company in the first quarter of fiscal year 2018.

-The Company currently anticipates adopting this ASU using the full retrospective method to restate each prior reporting period presented in its Financial Statements.
+The Company currently plans to adopt this accounting standard in the first quarter of fiscal year 2018 using the full retrospective method to restate each prior reporting period presented in its Financial Statements.
 While the Company is continuing to assess the effect of this new standard, the Company currently believes that contractual future billings related to services included in its multi-year contracts will be considered performance obligations that should be part of the contract consideration allocated to all deliverables.
-Under the current standard future service billings are considered to be contingent revenue.
-Accordingly, the amount of contract consideration allocated to the performance obligations identified in the Company's system arrangements would be different under the new standard than the amount allocated under the current standard.
+Under the current standard, future service billings are considered to be contingent revenue.
+Accordingly, the amount of contract consideration allocated to the performance obligations identified in the Company's system arrangements would be different under the new standard than the amount allocated under the current standard, which will result in an acceleration of revenue recognition.
 The Company currently expects that under the new standard a greater amount of the contract consideration would be allocated to the product-related performance obligations, which are generally delivered upfront.
 In addition, the Company also expects that incremental contract acquisition costs of obtaining revenue generating contracts, such as sales commissions paid in connection with system sales with multi-year service commitments, would be capitalized and amortized over the economic life of the contract.
 Under the current guidance, the Company expenses such costs when incurred.